dustinpfister/blog_posts/_posts/threejs-examples-weird-face-one.md

 ### Version numbers matter

-When I was first writing this post I was uing r140 of threejs along with recent versions of the DAE file loader and orbit controls and everything was working just fine on my end.
+When I was first writing this post I was using r140 of threejs along with recent versions of the DAE file loader and orbit controls and everything was working just fine on my end.

 ## 1 - The weird face module